producerphp/producer.producer/README.md

 - Check for informational files (see below) and for a `phpunit.xml.dist` file
 - Check that the license file has the current year in it
 - Call `composer update`, run the unit tests, and make sure they cleaned up after
-- Check that the PHP docblocks in the `src/` directory are valid (see below)
 - Check that the changes file is in the most-recent commit to the repository

 If any of those fails, then the package is not considered valid for release.